tjayh/ground/README.md

 ## Usage Note
 ### Production / Project
-* Download [Viiworks CMS v1.0.1](https://github.com/viiworks/Viiworks-CMS/archive/v1.0.1.zip) stable version or clone is to your machine
+* Download [Viiworks CMS v1.0.1](https://github.com/viiworks/Viiworks-CMS/archive/v1.0.1.zip) stable version or clone in to your machine
 * Do this when you clone the repository
  * then run the `git checkout tags/v1.0.1`
  * DO NOT PUSH TO THIS REPOSITORY IF FOR DIFFERENT PRODUCTION / PROJECT so please follow the instructions